Panther's Multi-Asset Shielded Pools: Enabling privacy for all assets

 Panther Pools also have built-in mechanisms to align the incentives of every user, rewarding those that contribute by adding tokens to the pool.
 Asset Pools are fully composable with DeFi, allowing users to deploy tokens to smart contracts seamlessly.
 MASPs also create a single-stop, private point of connection amongst multiple chains.
 By doing this, Panther aims to become the leading PriFi (Private Finance) protocol in the market.

 As you can see, Panther has a significant advantage in the market by combining several PETs and crypto privacy mechanisms, such as shielded transactions, privacy assets (zAssets), private cross-chain bridging, verifiable credentials, zero-knowledge selective disclosures, game-theoretic privacy pricing, stealth addresses, and MASPs.
-Privacy is multiplicative, and we hope that thanks to the combination of these tools, we’ll be able to create the ultimate privacy DeFi protocol.
+Privacy should be granted by right for all individuals and businesses, and thanks to the efforts of the crypto community, it is multiplicative.
+We hope that thanks to the combination of these tools, we’ll be able to create the ultimate privacy DeFi protocol.

 Panther is a decentralized protocol that enables interoperable privacy in DeFi using zero-knowledge proofs.

 Users can mint fully-collateralized, composable tokens called zAssets, which can be used to execute private, trusted DeFi transactions across multiple blockchains.

 Panther helps investors protect their personal financial data and trading strategies, and provides financial institutions with a clear path to compliantly participate in DeFi.